-In the absence of vaccines and effective treatments, the only available option for ASF control and eventual elimination is stamping out by slaughter and disposal of all infected and potentially infected pigs.
+In the absence of vaccines and effective treatments, the only available option for ASF control and eventual elimination is stamping out and disposal of all infected and potentially infected pigs.
 The main elements of a stamping-out policy for ASF are:

-- ✓ Zoning of the country into infected zones, protection zones, and free zones. - ✓ Quarantine procedures to contain the disease, including pig-movement controls and prohibitions on the sale of potentially infected pig products. - ✓ Enhanced epidemiological surveillance for ASF. - ✓ The immediate slaughter of infected and potentially infected pigs, and safe burial or burning of carcasses and other infected materials. - ✓ Cleansing and disinfection of infected premises. - ✓ Provide prompt and fair compensation to affected owners. - ✓ Keeping infected premises/villages without pigs for a safe period.
+- ✓ Zoning of the area into the infected zone, protection zone, and free zone. - ✓ Quarantine procedures to contain the disease, including pig-movement controls and prohibitions on the sale of potentially infected pig products. - ✓ Enhanced epidemiological surveillance for ASF. - ✓ The immediate slaughter of infected and potentially infected pigs, and safe burial or burning of carcasses and other infected materials. - ✓ Cleansing and disinfection of infected premises. - ✓ Provide prompt and fair compensation to affected owners. - ✓ Keeping infected premises/villages without pigs for a safe period.